philcryer/wpa2own/README.md

 ## About

-The goal of this project is to assist penetration testers in capturing packets from a WPA2 protected wireless network, and crack their PSK (pre-shared key).
-We know that WPA3 is coming, but most didn't know that WPA2 was as susceptible to being broken as it is.
+The goal of this project is to automate the process of capturing packets on a WPA2 protected wireless network, and crack their PSK (pre-shared keys).
+We know that WPA3 is coming, but most didn't know that WPA2 was as susceptible to being broken as it is with this recently released [Hashcat](https://hashcat.net) method.

 ### History